 When CO2 doubles, a 114 layer atmosphere is assumed here, resulting in the purple line giving radiation to space.

-From now on, we assume that the air has lost almost all its water vapour, and will behave as in an atmosphere of 30 layers.
+From this moment on, we assume that the air has lost almost all its water vapour, and will behave as in an atmosphere of 30 layers.

 Once trapped at the tropopause, the air has to cool down and descend slowly, following the green line, in steps 1 to 7.
 This is during the journey to the subtropics.

-Then, at 11.5 km, it is cool enough to descend with the DALR and heat up fast, increasing radiation to space, even though a smaller part of the radiation will reach space.
+Then, at 11.5 km (step 7), it is cold enough to descend with the DALR and heat up fast, increasing radiation to space, even though at lower altitude a smaller part of the radiation will reach space.
 Because there are less layers, the peak is at 2 km high (step 26) this time.

 When doubling CO2, the influence is much larger now, since the 30 layers are mainly based on CO2.
 So for the CO2 influence I chose an increase to 40 layers here (the red line).